Simple and safe audio links

 For networks with significant problem, AETA has developped a second of level of packet replication which secures even more the transmission against packet loss.

-.
+All AETA codecs operating over IP are able to use the SIP protocol.
 Using a SIP server greatly simplifies the setting up of a connection.
 AETA has set up a public SIP server, dedicated to Audio via IP broadcasting applications.

 However, “Direct RTP” mode allows you to setup an audio call over an IP network without using the Session Initiation Protocol (SIP).